Converting neovim config to lua

 -- keybindings.lua

--- need a map method to handle the different kinds of key maps
+-- want a map method to handle the different kinds of key maps

 local function map(mode, combo, mapping, opts)